vtu25913/ECO-EVENT-AI/README.md

 ## 📄 License

-This project is part of an IBM BOP (Business Operations Platform) demonstration.
+This project is part of an 1M1B Internship demonstration.

 ---